Assessment

 Please note that extenuating circumstances only covers unforeseen circumstances.
 For students with chronic (long-term) disabilities and learning difficulties, please see our support section.

-We have two levels of extenuation:
+We have four levels of extenuation:

-Extenuating lateness – University of Essex courses
+Extenuating Lateness – University of Essex courses

 This is for shorter ‘extensions’ to your assignment which can be put in place quickly.
 You can ask for up to 28 days’ extension, but you must submit the form within 7 calendar days of the assessment deadline.